 and asking to be added to the email list!
 See you in July!

-We are extremely fortunate to have four great authors to present to you this year!
+We are extremely fortunate to have FIVE great authors to present to you this year!
 Learn more about the authors and their works here:

 BUPL gratefully acknowledges the support of our sponsors: